busser/go-game-record-form/README.md

   ./go-game-record-form.html
 ```

-## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+for details.